Learning Domain- and Class-Disentangled Prototypes for Domain-Generalized EEG Emotion Recognition: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the National Natural Science Foundation of China under Grant 62176089, 62276169 and 62201356, in part by the Natural Science Foundation of Hunan Province under Grant 2023JJ20024, in part by the Key Research and Development Project of Hunan Province under Grant 2025QK3008, in part by the Key Project of Xiangjiang Laboratory under Granted 23XJ02006, in part by the STI 2030-Major Projects 2021ZD0200500, in part by the Medical-Engineering Interdisciplinary Research Foundation of Shenzhen University under Grant 2024YG008, in part by the Shenzhen University-Lingnan University Joint Research Programme, and in part by Shenzhen-Hong Kong Institute of Brain Science-Shenzhen Fundamental Research Institutions (2023SHIBS0003).
+This work was supported in part by the National Natural Science Foundation of China under Grant 62176089, 62522608, and 62276169, in part by the Key Research and Development Program of Hunan Province (2025QK3008), in part by the Natural Science Foundation of Hunan Province under Grant 2023JJ20024, in part by the Key Research and Development Project of Hunan Province under Grant 2025QK3008, in part by the Key Project of Xiangjiang Laboratory under Granted 23XJ02006, in part by the Shenzhen Science and Technology Program (No. JCYJ20241202124222027 and JCYJ20241202124209011), and in part by Shenzhen-Hong Kong Institute of Brain Science-Shenzhen Fundamental Research Institutions (2023SHIBS0003).